autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

   - is not currently already accused of committing a rule infraction, i.e. there is a _pending accusation_.
 In this case, a _new accusation_ cannot be made until expiry of the _innocence proof window_ during which an accused _offending_ validator is able to submit an `innocence` proof refuting the _pending accusation_.
 This creates a _deadline_ measured in block height before which a new `accusation` proof cannot be submitted.
 - it is within the _accusation window_:
   - an accusation must be made `<= 256` blocks after the detected accountability event.

+As each block is finalised, AFD will attempt to promote _accusations_ where the _innocence proof submission window_ has expired within protocol constraints to proven _faults_.

 To check if an _offending_ validator has a _pending accusation_, a _reporting_ validator calls protocol functions: